nsourlos/LLM_evaluation_framework/README.md

 ## ✅ To-Do

-- [ ] Remove Langsmith
+- [x] Remove Langsmith
 - [ ] Replace txt saves with logging

 ---

 ## 🔧 Troubleshooting

 All operations are logged in txt files to track errors.
-To modify list of metrics to be evaluated, change the list_of_metrics in [prompts.py](src/llm_eval/evaluation/prompts.py), and comment out the non-needed ones in the factor_evaluator function in [evaluator.py](src/llm_eval/evaluation/evaluator.py)
+To modify list of metrics to be evaluated, change the list_of_metrics in [prompts.py](src/llm_eval/evaluation/prompts.py)

 ---